Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 ❌ You don’t want a heavy chainsaw: This 18-inch chainsaw gets quite heavy once the battery is slotted into place, so you might find that your arms get tired after yard work.

-❌ You want the most budget-friendly chainsaw: While we consider this chainsaw model to be quite a bargain, there are cheaper chainsaws available.
+❌ You want the most budget-friendly chainsaw: While we consider this model to be quite a bargain, cheaper chainsaws are available.
 They offer fewer features and less power.

-You don’t want the fuss of recharging the battery: A gas-powered chainsaw will suit you better if you don’t want to have to recharge a battery, although this model’s battery should last approximately two hours before it needs to be refreshed.
+You don’t want the fuss of recharging the battery: If you don’t want to recharge a battery, a gas-powered chainsaw will suit you better, although this model’s battery should last approximately two hours before it needs to be refreshed.

 The bottom line

-🔎 The Husqvarna Power Axe 350i Cordless Electric Chainsaw is a powerful chainsaw packed with safety features so that users can cut through small, medium or thick logs and limbs with ease.
+🔎 The Husqvarna Power Axe 350i Cordless Electric Chainsaw is a powerful chainsaw packed with safety features so that users can easily cut through small, medium, or thick logs and limbs.
 The boost mode adds extra horsepower for those who want to deal with 15- to 17-inch limbs. ★★★★★

-The Husqvarna Power Axe 350i Cordless Electric Chainsaw may be more expensive than some of the other chainsaws we've reviewed.
-However, with a powerful 40V battery and the ability to cut through thick trees under 17 inches, it is a very reliable companion for yard work.
+Husqvarna Power Axe 350i Cordless Electric Chainsaw may be more expensive than some of the chainsaws I and another reviewer have reviewed.
+Still, it's a reliable yard tool with a powerful 40V battery and the ability to cut through thick trees under 17 inches.
+I vote for it because it's the best chainsaw you can buy.

-Value: When it is purchased directly from Husqvarna, the Power Axe 350i Cordless Electric Chainsaw costs $479.99.
-This is mid-range for a chainsaw of its caliber.
-There are cheaper alternatives around, but they can’t match this chainsaw’s power and features.
-Chain oil was not included in the package and will need to be considered as an additional expense.
+Value: Husqvarna sells the Power Axe 350i Cordless Electric Chainsaw for $479.99.
+This is a mid-range chainsaw for its caliber.
+There are cheaper alternatives, but they can't match this chainsaw's power and features.
+You'll have to pay for chain oil because it wasn't included in the package.
 It’s also easily available from Amazon, Lowe’s, Acme Tools, and other retailers.

-Read our full Husqvarna Power Axe 350i Cordless Electric Chainsaw review
+Read more: Husqvarna Power Axe 350i Cordless Electric Chainsaw review

 Swipe to scroll horizontally